raycheung/docker-kafka/README.md

   Set a string with host:port pairs for connecting to a ZooKeeper Cluster.
 This setting overrides `ZOOKEEPER_IP` and `ZOOKEEPER_PORT`.
-- `ZOOKEEPER_CHROOT`, ex: `/v0_8_1`

-  ZooKeeper root path used in constructing Kafka's `zookeeper.connect` setting.
-  This is blank by default, which means Kafka will use the ZK `/`.
-You should set this if the ZK instance/cluster is shared by other services, or to accommodate Kafka upgrades that change schema.
-Starting in Kafka 0.8.2, it will create the path in ZK automatically; with earlier versions, you must ensure it is created before starting brokers.

 JMX
 ---